nooblag/nerdwiki/Git.md

 `git push`

-Or you could rsync all files between servers, then init a git repo in the directory holding the files.
-Then use the following to push any changes to a new branch on the remote server -
+Or you could `rsync` all files between servers, then init a git repo in the directory holding the files.
+Then push any changes to a new branch on the remote server -

 `git push user@loe.org:/git/repo -b newbranch`

-## Git log
+### Git log

 `git log`

 Lists all commits and commit messages.
 The first 4 characters of a commit hash allow you to identify and work with specific commits.

-### Example workflow
+#### Example workflow

 Use `git log` to find a specific commit -